Xanthomonas citri subsp. malvacearum

 Bacterial blight starts out as angular, waxy and water-soaked leaf spot with a red to brown border on leaves, stems and bolls.
 The angular appearance is due to the restriction of the lesions by fine veins on the cotton leaf.
 In some cases, the spots on the leaf blade may spread along the major leaf veins.
 As disease progresses, these lesions gradually turn into brown, necrotic areas.
 The infection of stems results in black cankers that grow around the vascular tissues and girdle them, causing the portions above the canker to die and premature defoliation of the plant.
 A white waxy crust containing the bacterium may form on old leaf spots or cankers.
 Bolls may become infected causing boll rot, rotted seeds and discolored lint.
 Infected bolls have round, rather than angular, lesions that initially may appear water-soaked.
 As the infection proceeds, bolls lesions will be sunken and dark brown or black.

-Application of talc-based powder formulations containing the bacteria Pseudomonas fluorescens and Bacillus subtilis are efficient against X. malvacearum.
-Extracts of Azadirachta indica (neem extract) can also be used with satisfying results.
-Growth regulators that prevent rank growing also avoid infection with bacterial blight.
+Apply talc-based powder formulations containing the bacteria Pseudomonas fluorescens and Bacillus subtilis against the bacteria X. malvacearum.
+Use extracts of Azadirachta indica (neem extract).
+Apply growth regulators that prevent unrestrained growth to avoid infection with bacterial blight.

 Always consider an integrated approach with preventive measures and biological treatments if available.
-Seed treatment with streptomycin sulphate (0.15%) and foliar spray with cupravit (0.2%) + streptomycin sulphate are very effective against X. malvacearum.
-The cleaning of seeds with an acid treatment followed by seed dressing with copper oxychloride also shows good results.
+Seed treatment with authorized antibiotics and seed dressing with copper oxychloride are very effective against the bacteria causing cotton bacterial blight.